 These Colours are laid up in the church, where they are deeply honoured.

 With the repairs to the roof we will be able to continue to preserve our military history that is currently accessible to all within the shelter of St. Paul’s roof.

 All parishioners and friends of St. Paul’s should know the facts regarding the urgently required repairs to the Cathedral’s roof, and so the Project Jericho Leadership Team has assembled and answered this list of Frequently Asked Questions.
 Having this information in mind will also be helpful for when friends, family members and neighbours ask questions about the repairs.
-If you have any questions that are not answered below, please forward them to Bishop Barry (via email or phone 519-434-3225).
+If you have any questions that are not answered below, please forward them to Dean Paul ( via email or phone 519-434-3225).
 This document will be expanded upon when and as new questions arise.

 What is Project Jericho?

 Project Jericho is a fundraising campaign established to address water infiltration issues, structural problems in the nave of St. Paul’s and restoration of the interior of the Cathedral.

 What is involved in the repairs to the trusses?